 An ecofriendly Marathon

-Since the creation of the Cross du Mont-Blanc in 1979, the Club des Sports de Chamonix has been committed to offering quality races while limiting their impact on the environment.
-With this in mind, each year we assess our environmental impact and implement a number of strong actions, which we reinforce from one year to the next.
+Since the creation of the Cross du Mont-Blanc in 1979, the Club des Sports de Chamonix has been actively committed to offering quality races while limiting their impact on the environment.
+With this in mind, we evaluate our environmental impact every year and implement a number of strong actions, which we reinforce from one year to the next.

 Reducing waste and promoting rational use of resources